Texas Tech University: Academics

 Texas Tech University is accredited by the Southern Association of Colleges and Schools.
 The university offers 150 bachelor's, 104 master's, and 59 doctoral degree programs.
-Texas Tech has five satellite campuses in Texas—in Abilene, Amarillo, Fredericksburg, Highland Lakes, and Junction.
-Texas Tech also has a satellite campus in Europe, in Seville, Spain, and one in Escazú, San José, Costa Rica.
-Additional study-abroad programs are offered in various countries, such as Denmark, England, France, and Italy.
+Texas Tech has seven regional campuses in Texas—in Amarillo, the Dallas/Fort Worth Metroplex, El Paso, Fredericksburg, Junction, Marble Falls, and Waco.

+Texas Tech has a satellite campus in Europe, in Seville, Spain, and one in Escazú, San José, Costa Rica.